Water audit

 How water-efficient is your school?

-Could it do better?
+Could your school do better?
 A school water audit is one way to find out.
 Follow the steps below to do your water audit.
 You could be helping your school save water and money.
-Plus you’ll learn about water use and conservation, the cost of water and how to manage water for the future.
+Plus, you’ll learn about water use and conservation, the cost of water and how to manage water for the future.

 Set goals